 Article VI – Commissions and Committees

-The Chairperson of each Commission, as well as each chairperson of each Committee so designated by Council, shall be elected as described in Article I-1 of the By-Laws, for a total of 11 such individuals.
+The Chairperson of each Commission, as well as the Chairperson of each Committee so designated by Council, shall be elected as described in Article I-1 of the By-Laws.
 The Chairperson shall select members of the commission with adequate international representation, subject to the approval of Council to serve as a rule for four years, renewable once.
 If a member becomes Chairperson, the total number of terms shall not as a rule exceed three.
 The commissions shall assist the Organizing Committee of a congress in the generating of the congress program and shall fulfill the aims and objectives of commissions as defined by Council.

 The Union shall provide initial organization expenses and sustaining funding.
 The funds in possession of such commissions and committees shall be the property of the Union and shall be accounted for annually.